 Use Your Head

 Significant heat loss is through your head.
-Hypothermia is the most significant danger experienced ocean recreationalists face.
-A neoprene cowling, wool toque or hat should be standard equipment.
+When you consider that hypothermia is the most significant danger experienced ocean recreationalists face and a neoprene cowling cost $15 at MEC, you don’t need a calculator to do the math.
+A wool toque or hat will also work quite well.

 Always Stay with Your Craft

 When a sailing dinghy, windsurfer or kayak capsizes they are usually within a couple of swim strokes of their crew.
 Some craft, particularly SUP’s and surf skis, require a safety leash (in good condition and properly attached) as they can easily get away in a capsize situation.
 Never leave your craft in an emergency situation as it is far easier to spot than a person in the water.